 Other Healthy Teas: Hibiscus, Chamomile...

-For the most part, unless you are allergic to a particular substance, it seems that most teas found on the market are good for you.
+For the most part, unless you are allergic to a particular substance, it seems that most teas found on the market are good for you (outside of the potential for pesticides).
 This isn't going to be a very detailed post; just pointing out the options of finding other healthy teas besides the typical black and green teas.
 Personally, I like to mix green and black with clover honey and sugar, as I stated in my post: "My favorite tea with clover honey."
-Now, before I go any further, I am in no way saying that these other types of tea are better for you than green or black teas, but depending upon your needs, you may find some of these alternative teas to be more suitable for you.
+Now, before I go any further, I am in no way saying that these other types of tea are better for you than the traditional green, white, oolong or black teas, but depending upon your needs, you may find some of these alternative teas to be more suitable for you.

 "Hibiscus tea is the infusion made from the calyces (sepals) of the Hibiscus sabdariffa flower, an herbal tea drink consumed both hot and cold by people around the world.
 It is also referred to as roselle (another common name for the hibiscus flower), flor de Jamaica in Latin America, karkadé in Egypt and Sudan, bissap or wonjo in West Africa, sorrel in Jamaica and Trinidad and Tobago, red sorrel in the wider Caribbean, and other names in other regions." [per Wikipedia]